 -if you live on campus, tell staff where you live: your resident assistant, freshman mentor, resident director.

 -if you are a commuter, tell your commuter assistant/commuter freshman mentor

-These reports will be shared with both Security and the Dean of Students for your campus and staff from these offices and student life will respond to assist you.
+These reports will be shared with both the Department of Public Safety and the Dean of Students for your campus and staff from these offices and student life will respond to assist you.